• Skip to primary navigation

 • Extra cheesy - In addition to cheddar, you can add gouda, gruyère or grate Parmigiano-Reggiano on top of the potatoes.

-• Basil - Fresh torn basil adds a brightness to the dish.
+• Basil or parsley - Fresh torn basil or chopped parsley adds a brightness to the dish.

 Instructions

-• Prepare the potatoes - Place the potatoes on a baking sheet.
-Drizzle the butter on top of the potatoes, getting between the layers.
-Stuff the layers with the cheddar cheese.
-Crack salt and pepper on top of each potato.
+• Prepare the potatoes - Place the potatoes on the baking sheet with space between each potato.
+Brush the olive oil on top of the potatoes, getting between the layers.
+Sprinkle kosher salt, black pepper, and garlic powder on top of each potato.
+(Photo 2)

-• Bake the potatoes - Place the potatoes in the oven and cook for 40 minutes, or until golden and tender.
+• Bake the potatoes - Place the potatoes in the oven and cook for about 60 minutes, more or less depending on the size of the potatoes, or until golden and tender.

-• Garnish and serve - Remove the potatoes from the oven.
-Top with creme fraiche, bacon, and chives.
+• Garnish and serve - Remove from the oven again and top with creme fraiche or sour cream, bacon, and chives.
 Serve immediately.
+(Photo 7 and 8)

 What to Serve with Hasselback Potatoes